 Board of Trustees Commitment to Engaged Diversity

-The Board of Trustees of Phillips Theological Seminary believes that the Reign of God as announced by Jesus Christ is open to all people regardless of race, ethnicity, gender, age, physical ability, sexual orientation, or socioeconomic class.
+The Board of Trustees of Phillips Theological Seminary believes that the Reign of God as announced by Jesus Christ is open to all people regardless of race, ethnicity, gender, gender identity, age, physical ability, sexual orientation, or socioeconomic class.
 This theological belief is the basis of the seminary's non-discrimination statement, and it is also the basis for the seminary's efforts to embrace and engage diverse persons in service of the mission of God, and specifically in service of the mission entrusted to this seminary.
 The Board of Trustees is committed to recruiting, educating, and engaging trustees, faculty, staff, and students with the range and depth of gifts, skills, and perspectives to move Phillips to become more of the community God calls the seminary to be.
 To this end, the Board will actively recruit a pool of candidates that reflects the diversity necessary for the ongoing work of the seminary, as well as to resource new strategic directions the Board may choose.

 Seminary's Non-Discrimination Statement